reach2kush/Basic-Spring/README.md

 UI ---> web.xml ---> dispatcher-servlet.xml --->Controller ---> Service ---> Dao --->DB

-Now just got through the code & read the comments written in code for more understanding on Spring Basics.
+Now just go through the code & read the comments written in code for more understanding on Spring Basics.